Trials of Mana (2020 video game)

-Trials of Mana is a 2020 action role-playing game developed by Xeen and published by Square Enix for Microsoft Windows, Nintendo Switch and PlayStation 4.
+Trials of Mana is a 2020 action role-playing game developed by Xeen and published by Square Enix for Nintendo Switch, PlayStation 4 and Windows.
 A mobile port released the following year.
+An Xbox Series X/S port released in 2024.
 It is a 3D remake of the 1995 Super Famicom title of the same name, the third game in the Mana series.
 The story follows six possible protagonists in their respective quests, which lead them to obtain the Mana Sword and fight a world-ending threat.
 In gameplay, the player controls three out of six characters, navigating field environments, fighting enemies in real-time combat, and making use of character classes.
 New to the gameplay and storyline is a post-game chapter with an unlockable class.

 The remake was conceived in 2017, during production of a remake for Secret of Mana (1993).
 Production of Trials of Mana was spurred on by Western demand, as the original game had not been localized.
 Originally a near-direct remake with plans for multiplayer as in the original, the team instead went for a 3D single-player experience which tweaked some aspects and added content while remaining faithful overall.
 The soundtrack by Hiroki Kikuta was arranged by a large team, with Kikuta supervising.

 The remake was announced at E3 2019, with the localization requiring simultaneous translation into eight languages.
 Reception of the game on release was generally positive, with praise going to its redesigned combat and soundtrack, though many faulted its English dub and archaic elements.
-It sold beyond Square Enix's expectations, selling over one million copies worldwide by February 2021.
+After release in April 2020, it sold beyond Square Enix's expectations, selling over one million copies worldwide by February 2021.